 Does this excerpt from Dinosaur Brains: Dealing with All Those Impossible People at Work seem familiar?

 When a decision goes awry, we tend to focus on the people who made it, rather than on the decision itself.
-Our assumption, which is really unwarranted, is that good people make good decisions, and vise versa.
+Our assumption, which is really unwarranted, is that good people make good decisions, and vice versa.

 Good decisions don’t always have a good outcome, just as bad decisions don’t always have bad outcomes.
-For example, if you are sitting at a blackjack table and happen receive an 18 on the first two cards, should you hit when the dealer asks as a courtesy?
+For example, if you are sitting at a blackjack table and happen to receive an 18 on the first two cards, should you hit when the dealer asks as a courtesy?
 Let’s suppose you take that hit and the next card is a 3.
 You made a horrible decision but you lucked out.
 Worse, you might never know that you made a poor decision.

 In Winning Decisions: Getting It Right the First Time, Russo and Schoemaker explain this concept with the following matrix:

 We all want to be in the upper left box – deserved success resulting from a good process. … The box in the upper right, however, is the tough reality we all face in industries that are dominated by uncertainty.
 A good process can lead to a bad outcome in the real world.
 In fact, it happens all the time.